 #5 – The Wire

-The Wire is a searing indictment of systemic failures by our government, police departments, educational systems, and media to help people in poverty stricken, drug-infested neighborhoods.
+The Wire is a searing indictment of systemic failures by our government, police departments, educational systems, and the media to help people in poverty stricken, drug-infested neighborhoods.
 It is that.
 But the trick – the extraordinary trick – is that it’s wrapped in a hypnotically watchable and blazingly entertaining story of Baltimore cops, drug dealers, and government officials.
 It’s all in the game.
 Bonus: Michael K. Williams as Omar Little alone is worth the price of admission.

 #6 – Breaking Bad

-A high school chemistry teacher gets lung cancer and decides to cook and sell methamphetamines to make some cash for his family?
+A high school chemistry teacher gets lung cancer and decides to cook and sell methamphetamine to make some cash for his family?
 Little did we know that series creator Vince Gilligan had crafted a masterpiece in crime fiction storytelling, featuring a fascinating and complex performance by Bryan Cranston as Walter White, heretofore known mostly as the goofy dad from Malcolm in the Middle.

 #7 – Atlanta